huggingface/ai-hardware-leaderboard/README.md

 - save the command line to allow people to run the container on the platform (give more credibility)

 Later:
-- montior energy with code-carbon
+- monitor energy with code-carbon
-- montior memory usage
+- monitor memory usage
-- dashboard to get more info like the running of the each benchmark (can i do all in 6h? otherwise max it parrallel on each model so 10 jobs? -> faster)
+- dashboard to get more info like the running of the each benchmark (can i do all in 6h? otherwise max it parallel on each model so 10 jobs? -> faster)
 - performance for each type of hardware (with aggregate option)
 - startup time (need to do docker pull first then)
 - find a way to get price

-explain philosphy behind it:
+explain philosophy behind it:
-why benchamrk llm, why openai, big use cases
+why benchmark llm, why openai, big use cases

 -> need to think about how to be smart about the benchmarks